 - Campfire stew will taste even better the next day.

-- Reheat leftovers on the stove-top or in a microwave until piping hot, add a little veggie broth if the stew has become very thick.
+- Reheat leftovers on the stove-top or in a microwave until piping hot, add a little vegetable stock if the stew has become very thick.

 - If you have a small amount of leftovers, enjoy it on toast or a baked potato for lunch the next day.